danillos/tinyalert/README.md

 TinyAlert
 ===========

-Tiny and simple alert with Mootools and CSS3 only. (js only ~1.2k)
+Tiny and simple alert with Mootools and CSS3 only. (js only ~1.4k uncompressed)

 How to use
 ----------